arogozhnikov/python3_with_pleasure/README.md

 found_images = glob.glob('/path/**/*.jpg', recursive=True)
 ```

-Also, you can use `pathlib` in python3 (minus one import, hurrah!):
+Another option is to use `pathlib` in python3 (minus one import!):
 ```python
 found_images = pathlib.Path('/path').glob('**/*.jpg')
 ```

 ## Print Is A Function Now

-Probably, you have already learnt this, but apart from adding annoying parenthesis, there are some advantages:
+Probably, you've already learnt this, but apart from adding annoying parenthesis, there are some advantages:

 You don't need to remember the special syntax for using file descriptor:
 ```python
 print >>sys.stderr, "fatal error" # python2
 print("fatal error", file=sys.stderr) # python3
 ```

+Also, parentheses are not as annoying after a couple of months :)

 ## Explicit difference between 'true division' and 'integer division'